Sage-Bionetworks/infra-utils/aws/README.md

 Set the value of CostCenter and/or CostCenterOther for a specified resource, including related resources in the same cloudformation stack and/or service catalog product.
 The specified resource can be either an EC2 instance-id, or an arbitrary ARN.

-The CostCenterOther tag will only be updated if the CostCenter tag on the specified resource starts with "Other", otherwise the CostCenterOther tag will be removed if present.
+The CostCenterOther tag should only have a value when the CostCenter tag is "Other / 000001", but we are unable to enforce this in service catalog.
+And so the CostCenterOther tag will only be updated if the CostCenter tag on the specified resource starts with "Other", otherwise the CostCenter tag will be updated and the CostCenterOther tag will be removed if present.

-This is useful for fixing typos when launching a service catalog product or for migrating a cloudformation stack from one cost center to another.
+In addition to being useful for correcting service catalog tags, this script is also useful for migrating existing cloudformation stacks from one cost center to another.

 ### Dependencies